Rey-EL/Rey-EL/README.md

 ---

 ### 📚 My Projects
-*A selection of my hands-on technical projects and labs, listed alphabetically.*
+*A selection of my hands-on technical projects and labs.*

 * **[CompTIA Security+ (SY0-701) Study Guide](https://github.com/Rey-EL/sec_plus_guide)**: A complete 25-objective study guide for the Sec+ exam, built using an AI-powered terminal workflow.
 * **[Google Cybersecurity Linux Permissions Lab](https://github.com/Rey-EL/linux-least-privilege-lab)**: A hands-on lab to audit and remediate file/directory permissions to enforce the principle of least privilege.